 This seminar will explore ways that music theory and analysis can inform music performance.
 Our investigation will be multi-faceted.
 A variety of readings from the academic literature will inform in-seminar discussion.
-We will explore various topics including Schenkerian analysis, Gestural theory, and critical writings about Form, Texture, and Phrasing.
+We will explore various topics including Schenkerian analysis and Gestural theory.
 Focused assignments will help participants to clarify their ideas through practice and reflection.
-The seminar will culminate in a series of short lecture/performances based on analysis of various short chamber works presented by groups formed during the semester.
+The seminar will culminate in a series of short lectures/performances based on analysis of various chamber works presented by groups formed during the semester.